 Here are a few tips for maximizing safety on the road:

 Exercise regularly to improve your strength and flexibility, making it easier to operate your vehicle.
 Organizations such as OASIS, YMCA, and community centers offer a variety of fitness classes specifically tailored for older adults.
 Online registration & payment for OASIS exercise classes can be completed through their website.
 Silver Sneakers® exercise programs are specifically designed for older adults and offered at St. Louis region YMCA centers.
-Further information can be found on their website.

 Consider a driving assessment.
 The Rehabilitation Institute of St. Louis (TRISTL) offers comprehensive driving evaluations that assess your physical and cognitive driving fitness.
 Further information can be found on the TRISTL website.